Switch (1991 film): Plot

 Steve's best friend, Walter Stone, has been attracted to Amanda from their first meeting and, when despair sends her on a bender, he joins her.
 They get drunk together and Amanda convinces Walter that she is Steve.
-One night after a bar fight and they both get drunk, they have sex.
+One night after a bar fight, they both get drunk and fall asleep in the same bed.

 In the morning, Amanda has no memory of the encounter and accuses Walter of raping her while she was passed out — the same thing Steve himself would have done.
 He is astonished, insisting that she was not only awake but an enthusiastic participant.
 Amanda recognizes the difference between the man she used to be as Steve and the far better man that Walter is.

 Meanwhile, Steve's body has been found in the river and Margo plants her gun in Amanda's sofa, framing her for the crime.
-When Amanda is found unfit for trial, she is committed to the mental hospital, where she learns she is pregnant with Walter's child.
+When Amanda is found psychologically unfit for trial, she is committed to the mental hospital, where she learns she is pregnant with Walter's child.
 There are dangerous complications, but she insists on carrying the baby to term.
 Walter proposes, and Amanda reluctantly accepts: they are married.
 Months pass, and with Walter beside her, Amanda gives birth to a baby girl.
 The newborn infant gazes at her mother with love, and Amanda dies, having earned a place in Heaven.

 Upon arriving in Heaven, Amanda must decide whether to spend eternity as a male or a female angel.
 She finds the decision difficult, especially after, five years later, she watches as Walter and their daughter bring flowers to her grave.
 God, in their dual voices, reassures Amanda that she has all eternity to decide.